Mordechai Breuer (historian)

-Mordechai Breuer (1918–2007) was a German-Jewish historian and writer.
+Mordechai Breuer (מרדכי ברויאר; April 8, 1918 – May 28, 2007) was a German-Jewish historian and writer.

 Background and Family

 Breuer was born in Frankfurt am Main (Germany) to Isaac Breuer and his wife Jenny Breuer (née Eisenmann) in 1918.
 He had four siblings: Yaakov; Ulla, Tzipora, and Simeon.
 The family originated in Frankfurt but left for Israel in 1936.

 Work

 Breuer wrote extensively on history, particularly German Jewish history.
 His works include Modernity Within Tradition: The Social History of Orthodox Jewry in Imperial Germany, (Columbia University Press: 1992) and The Torah-im-Derekh-Eretz of S.R.
 Hirsch (1970).